maxkorp/grunt-multitasker/README.md

 The helper has several functions to aid in simplifying building tasks

+##Note
+If you use the `load-grunt-tasks` module, take care to exclude grunt-multitasker from its globbing patterns.
+By default it will load tasks for any module matching grunt-*, which causes a warning in the grunt output.
+The registered tasks should still work however

 #### Creating a simple multitask
 A standard grunt task can be registered with an alias, which is simply an array of other tasks to execute, like so: